agileware/civicrm-end-user-guide/docs/initial-set-up/installation-and-basic-set-up.md

 -   **Individual Sort Name** - Sort Name format for individual contact sort names.
 -   **Menubar position** - Select if the CMS menu should appear above, below or in place of the CMS menu, or hide the CiviCRM menu altogether.
 -   **Menubar color** - Choose a background colour for the menubar.
 For accessibility it is best practice to choose a colour that contrasts with the menubar font colour.
 Use a free online contrast ratio checker if you are unsure.
--   **Backend Theme** - If you have installed a theme via the [Extension Manager](https://docs.civicrm.org/user/en/latest/introduction/extensions/#installing-extensions), you can specify for it to display here or turn off css theming with 'None (Unstyled)'.
-If left to Automatic it will use CiviCRM's default theme (Grenewich).
+-   **Backend Theme** - If you have installed a theme via the [Extension Manager](https://docs.civicrm.org/user/en/latest/introduction/extensions/#installing-extensions), you can specify for it to display here or turn off CSS theming with 'None (Unstyled)'.
+If left to automatic it will use CiviCRM's default theme (Greenwich).
 -   **Frontend Theme - You can also select a theme or remove theming for front-end pages.